PaloAltoNetworks/pan-iot-security-python/doc/iotapi.rst

  ``-R`` *json*
   Specify a JSON object to use as the body of the POST request.
-  Multiple instances of the option is allowed.
+  Multiple instances of the option are allowed.
 The API requests that use POST are:

   ========================  ===================  =================